 Kentucky’s Bourbon problem

 Bourbon and Whiskey distilling is big in Kentucky and always has been.
-But it saw a huge surge in the early 2000s, so much so that customer demand outstripped how much Kentucky distilleries could even produce.
-There were several reasons for this, but personally I feel like everyone was getting into "brown liquors" in the cocktail and bar scene as bourbon and whiskey was pushed at every restaurant I went to and in every lifestyle magazine I opened back then.
+But it saw a surge in the early 2000s, as customer demand outstripped how much Kentucky distilleries could even produce.
+There were several reasons for this, but personally I feel like everyone was getting into "brown liquors" in the cocktail and bar scene as bourbon and whiskey were pushed at every restaurant I went to and in every lifestyle magazine I opened back then.

 Aging barrels takes up a lot of space that can't be used for anything else for years on end.
-The last time I was back in Kentucky, a friend who works in the government told me about how the Kentucky department of transportation spent the last few years renting out every square foot of spare warehouse space they had to dozens of distilleries, who were hungry for ever increasing storage needs to house their barrels for aging.
+The last time I was back in Kentucky, a friend who works in the government told me about how the state's department of transportation spent the last few years renting out every square foot of spare warehouse space they had to dozens of distilleries, who were hungry for ever increasing storage needs to house their barrels for aging.
+Pretty much any building you saw near a freeway off-ramp was likely filled with bourbon barrels.

-But there's a big lag between a market saying it wants more bourbon, and when a distillery can sell more bourbon, a gap of at least several years.
-That requires distilleries to leverage themselves heavily for a payday that might only come someday far off in the future, if all given market conditions and trends continue as they are today.
+But there's a big lag between a market saying it wants more bourbon, and when a distillery can actually sell more bourbon, a gap of at least several years.
+That requires distilleries to leverage themselves heavily for a payday that might only come far off in the future, if market conditions and trends continue (or grow from) as they are today.

-Alcohol production is a business sector that's subject to wild fluctuations in demand, thanks to buyer's whims, as young people are drinking way less alcohol than their predecessors, or the immediate effects of new tariffs that cut sales from your biggest customers by 70% almost overnight.
+Alcohol production is a business sector that's subject to wild fluctuations in demand, thanks mostly to buyer's whims, as young people are drinking way less alcohol than their predecessors, but we've also seen the immediate effects of new tariffs that cut sales from their biggest customers by 70% almost overnight.

-Imagine being in a small, localized, highly-leveraged business that loses a quarter billion dollars in actual sales in just a few months.
-How does it ever recover from that?
+Imagine being in a specialized, localized, highly-leveraged business that loses a quarter billion dollars in sales over the course of just a few months.
+How can it ever recover from that?

 I've toured Kentucky distilleries and loved seeing the old world process of how a corn & grain mash is cooked, processed, and stored into something that I can appreciate but not enjoy personally (it all tastes like rocket fuel/poison to me).

 I don't know how they're going to correct for the market crash they've seen in the past couple of years.
-The bourbon bubble seems like it has completely burst and it will be interesting to watch the effects on Kentucky's economy in the years to come as millions of barrels of bourbon no one wants can't be sold to make up for all the energy and capital that went into them.
+The bourbon bubble seems like it has completely burst and it will be interesting to watch the effects on Kentucky's economy as millions of barrels of bourbon no one wants can't be sold to make up for all the energy and capital that went into them.

 This post is actually about A.I.
 Data Centers.